 How to start knitting

-We’re going to show you each technique in the order you’ll use it, from cast-on to the knit stitch to cast-off.
+We’re going to show you how to knit in the order you’ll use each technique, from cast-on to the knit stitch to cast-off.
 However, some people find the best way to learn is to ask someone else to cast on, then learn the knit stitch and how to cast off, then go back to learn how to cast on.
-We recommend a visit to a knitting group (many yarn shops hold sessions – it’s well worth asking) if you have any trouble, as someone will help you get started.
+We recommend a visit to a knitting group if you have any trouble, as someone will help you get started.
+Many yarn shops hold sessions – it’s well worth asking, so take a look at our best yarn shops guide for your nearest.
 There’s no right or wrong method, so do whatever works best for you.
 Good luck!

 1. How to hold knitting needles